Plugin v1.5

 Country lookups use the following priority chain:

-- MaxMind GeoLite2 / GeoIP2 database (local, preferred for PHP-layer enforcement) – add your free MaxMind license key under Firewall > Builder > GeoIP Database.
-SecureWP downloads and updates the database automatically on a weekly schedule.
+• MaxMind GeoLite2 / GeoIP2 database (local, preferred for PHP-layer enforcement) – add your free MaxMind Account ID and License Key under Settings > Integrations > MaxMind GeoIP, then click Update Country Database.
+SecureWP uses that local database for local country decisions and automatic updates.

-Matched country requests receive an HTTP 403 response.
+Country rules are managed from Firewall > Rules.
+Matched requests receive an HTTP 403 response.
+Logged-in administrators are exempt from country blocking to reduce accidental lockouts.
 IPs that cannot be geolocated by any source can be blocked separately with a dedicated toggle.

 Server-Level WAF